micahlt/informant-legacy/README.md

 ### Support us

-If you want to support -Archon- (the founder of the Informant), you can buy him a coffee:
+If you want to support [micahlt](https://github.com/micahlt) (the founder of the Informant, aka -Archon-), you can buy him a coffee:

 [![Buy Me A Coffee](https://cdn.buymeacoffee.com/buttons/lato-red.png)](https://buymeacoff.ee/micahlt)